Landscaping: Require landscaping in conjunction with new development that complements its surroundings and enhances the built environment.

 The City will seek to accomplish the following action steps to require landscaping in conjunction with new development that complements its surroundings and enhances the built environment.

-- In general, larger, well-placed, contiguous planting areas that create and define public and private spaces shall be preferred tosmaller, disconnected areas can play in supporting diverse ecologies.
+- In general,Encourage larger, well-placed, contiguous planting areas that create and define public and private spaces, and acknowledge the roles shall be preferred tosmaller, disconnected areas can play in supporting diverse ecologies.

 - Encourage plant and tree types shouldthat complement the surrounding area, and should including a variety of species throughout the site, that include and seasonal interest.
 Species should be climate resilient, indigenous, or proven adaptable to the local climate and should not be invasive on native species.

 - Promote landscaped areas shouldthat include plant and tree types that address ecological function, including the interception and filtration of stormwater, reduction of the urban heat island effect, and preservation and restoration of natural amenities.